stevekane/promise-it-wont-hurt/exercises/fulfill_a_promise/problem.md

 # Fulfilling a Promise

+Promises have an important internal property: its state.
+A promise is one of:

+* fulfilled,
+* rejected, or
+* pending, which is the state of a promise waiting to be fulfilled or rejected.

+Sometimes you will also hear the term “resolved.”
+For now, you can treat it as meaning either fulfilled or rejected.

 Most promises are created with `new Promise(executor)`, in which `executor` is a callback function with the signature `function (fulfill, reject)`.
 Inside `executor`, either `fulfill` or `reject` is called, to indicate the outcome of